WebAssembly/spec/spectec/test-prose/TEST.md

     - the instr instr is constant.

 validation_of_valid_type
-- the type definition (TYPE rectype) is valid with the deftype* dt* if and only if:
+- the type definition (TYPE rectype) is valid with the defined type sequence dt* if and only if:
   - Let x be |C.TYPES|.
   - Let dt* be $rolldt(x, rectype).
   - Under the context C with .TYPES appended by dt*, the recursive type rectype is valid with the oktypeidx (OK x).